 For children baptized as infants, the sacrament of Confirmation is celebrated in 8th grade.
 It is required that the child has celebrated First Penance and Eucharist and has two consecutive years of religious instruction before the year in which she/he is prepared for Confirmation.

 Sacramental Preparation–Unbaptized Children 7 to 18

 According to the Rites of the Roman Catholic Church, unbaptized children between the ages of 7 and 18, are baptized according to the Rites of Christian Initiation for Adults.
 Children will need one year of preliminary instruction and then in their second year of instruction, will celebrate the rites of the catechumenate (the Rite of Acceptance, the Rite of Sending, the Rite of Election, and the 3 Scrutinies) before celebrating the sacraments of initiation at the Easter Vigil.

-For additional information regarding Sacramental Preparation, please contact JoAnna Keller at 302-539-5443 or email her.
+For additional information regarding Sacramental Preparation, please contact Barbara Perricone at 302-541-4458 or email her.

 Adults or Children Over Age 7 Becoming Catholic

 The Rite of Christian Initiation of Adults (RCIA)